mrosseel/vast-automation/README.md

 ### Init settings

+* copy init.py.example to init.py in your working dir (for example ./current) and fill in correct values.

+### Set reference frame

 * take one reference frame and calculate a fits header using http://Astrometry.net
-* copy init.py.example to init.py in your working dir (for example ./current) and fill in correct values.
 * call `./set_reference_frame.py ./currrent/fits/my_reference_frame.fits ./current`

+### Find correct config files for muniphot and munimatch

+* How to find the best config file (takes long): `python src/find_phot_config.py -d current 0.1` => this uses 1 percent of the fits to calculate the optimal photometry config.
+* The resulting directory indicates the number of the best config file, e.g current/search/00001 means that the best result is in ./current/search/conf/muniphot1.conf

 ### Run